When is Ramadan in Canada 2021:

 Aside from Iftar parties and late night religious gatherings, Ramadan also brings about an excellent opportunity to involve children in religious activities.
 Apart from this, everyone is encouraged to read and understand the Quran and reflect on its implement in their daily lives.

-The true spirit of fasting will also be experienced as ramadan in Canada will give families a chance to take out zakat money to help the underprivileged Muslims in Canada.
+The true spirit of fasting will also be experienced as Ramadan in Canada will give families a chance to take out charity money to help the underprivileged Muslims in Canada.
 Thus, bringing people and families closer to each other.

 How Does the Non-Muslim Population Never Let Ramadan Get Lonely?

-This year ramadan 2018 in Canada will fall on the 16th May, which means Muslims will be attending schools and jobs while they fast in the scorching sun.
+This year Ramadan in Canada will fall on the Monday, 12th April, which means Muslims will be attending schools and jobs while they fast in the scorching sun.
 In times likes these, the Canadian population will come together to offer a helping hand.

 Non-Muslims often help decrease the workload for their fellow Muslims and arranging feasts for their Iftar and allowing them to peacefully continue their religious congregation at local mosques and open places.